 As one industry leader put it, “The insurers who thrive will not choose between hyperautomation, Generative AI and Agentic AI.
 They will combine them to balance reliability, reasoning and empathy.”

 Whenever I meet with claims leaders, two words dominate the conversation: Speed and empathy .
-Claims isn’t just another insurance function; it’s the “moment of truth” when policyholders decide whether to stay loyal or walk away.
+AI in claims management isn’t just another insurance function; it’s the “moment of truth” when policyholders decide whether to stay loyal or walk away.

 One executive put it bluntly: “My adjusters are drowning in documentation.
 They joined this profession to help people, not shuffle PDFs.”
 That tension between administrative overload and customer care is exactly where AI can make a difference.

-Hyperautomation has already laid the groundwork.
+Hyperautomation has already laid the groundwork for AI-driven claims automation.
 However, the real inflection point comes with Generative AI (Gen AI) and the next frontier: Agentic AI.
 Together, they don’t just trim costs.
-They re-define what claims can be.
+They re-define what AI in claims management can be.

 Why the Claims Function is at an Inflection Point